juju/docs/src/en/juju-backups.md

 !!!
 Note: This command will extract the contents of the archive and overwrite any existing files in the Juju directory.
 Please be sure that this is what you want!

-In the case of any local environment, this will also be restored providing the actual service itself (LXC) has remained running.

 ## The Juju state server (bootstrap node)